webis-de/emnlp22-social-bias-representation-accuracy/README.md

 ## Downloads
-The datasets and trained models can be found at the following links:
+The dataset files and trained models can be obtained through [Zenodo](https://doi.org/10.5281/zenodo.7476697).
-- Full dataset as SQLite database: https://seafile.cloud.uni-hannover.de/f/775d36380c4f4308b65a/?dl=1 (~4.5 GB)
-- All trained models: https://seafile.cloud.uni-hannover.de/f/a9be56019a1b4f7ba0ed/?dl=1 (~22.5 GB)
-- Allsides.com ranking file: https://seafile.cloud.uni-hannover.de/f/6e3f1cafb70f4fd7a1c2/?dl=1
-- All URLs from which articles were crawled; one text file per outlet: https://seafile.cloud.uni-hannover.de/f/0e8fc99054204bef9277/?dl=1 (~27 MB)

 ## Dataset description & reproduction steps